Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 While it's impossible to get rid of stress completely, you can become more resilient to the effects of stress by regularly practicing things like yoga, meditation, and deep breathing.

-Learning how to say "no" and making sure you have a good work-life balance are also critical to healthy stress levels.
+Learning how to say "no" and maintaining a good work-life balance is also critical to healthy stress levels.

 6. Get Enough Sleep

 Sleep plays an imperative role in weight maintenance.
-There have been several studies linking getting less than seven hours of sleep per night with a higher body fat percentage [15].
+Several studies have linked getting less than seven hours of sleep per night with a higher body fat percentage [15].

 When you don’t get enough sleep, the resulting low energy causes you to move less throughout the day.
 This makes it much more tempting to skip your workout, and your NEAT (non-exercise activity thermogenesis) naturally decreases as well.
 This decreases overall calorie burn throughout your day.